top of page

 IMG_0445 16.10.58.JPG

-It's 1973 and Don Cordery is invited by the newly-established Christie's Contemporary Art to produce a series of lithographs of birds of prey.
-These are to be made and printed at The Curwen Press and released for sale by Christie's in limited editions of 150 or 200.
+The 1970s!
+In fact it was in 1973 that Don Cordery was invited by the newly-established Christie's Contemporary Art to produce a series of lithographs of birds of prey.
+These were to be made and printed at The Curwen Press and released for sale by Christie's in limited editions of 150 or 200.

-The lithographs are sell-outs.
-And following the formation of an archive of contemporary prints by the Tate in 1977, The Curwen Press donates one of each of these lithographs to the archive.
+The lithographs were sell-outs.
+And following the formation of an archive of contemporary prints by The Tate Gallery in 1977, The Curwen Press donated one of each of Don's lithographs to the archive.

-Moving forward to the early 1980s.
-Don encounters, through his illustrator friend Tony Meeuwissen, the artists' agency, Folio.
-Through Folio, Don is commissioned, in 1989, to produce the designs for the postage stamps commemorating the centenary of The Royal Society for the Protection of Birds (RSPB).
-This edition is, at the time, the eighth most popular in the history of the Royal Mail.
+Moving forward to the early 1980s, Don encountered Nicholas Dawe, the founder of the artists' agency, Folio.
+Through Folio (folioart.co.uk), Don was commissioned, in 1989, to produce the designs for the postage stamps commemorating the centenary of The Royal Society for the Protection of Birds (RSPB).
+This edition was, at the time, the eighth most popular in the history of the Royal Mail.

-In 1995, Don's finely-wrought watercolour paintings of golden eagles and their habitat are seen around London, made huge to fill massive hoardings.
-Eagle Star, the insurance giant, are pushing their home insurance policies and are entranced by Don's ability to render the fierceness of talon, beak and feather in the subtle and soft stippling technique he's become known for.
+In 1995, Folio enabled Don's finely-wrought watercolour paintings of golden eagles and their habitat to be seen around London, made huge to fill massive hoardings.
+Eagle Star, the insurance giant, were pushing their home insurance policies and were entranced by Don's ability to render the fierceness and subtlety of talon, beak and feather in the delicate and soft stippling technique he'd become known for.

-In the meantime, in 2024, Tim Batchelor, Assistant Curator at Tate Britain, wrote a lavishly illustrated book entitled 'Birds in Art'.
-This was based on The Tate's extensive collection of bird paintings and prints.
-Not long afterwards Tate Britain opened a show of selected works from the many that illustrate the book.
-Two of Don's lithographs, 'Spectacled Owl' and 'Goshawk', are there, shining and vivid.
-They hang opposite works by, among others, Elisabeth Frink, Ceri Richards and Cedric Morris.
+Later on, Tate Britain opened a show of selected works from the book.
+It's called 'Birds', and two of Don's lithographs, 'Spectacled Owl' and 'Goshawk', are there, shining and vivid.
+You can see them at the top of this page.
+They hang opposite works by, among others, Elisabeth Frink, Ceri Richards and Cedric Morris. (www.tate.org.uk)

 We hope to see you then!